Financial accountancy (or financial accounting) is the field of accountancy

 Above mentioned are few examples of the types of questions faced by

-the users of accounting information.
-These can be satisfactorily answered with the help of suitable and necessary information provided by accounting.
+with the help of suitable and necessary information provided by accounting.

 Besides, accounting is also useful in the following respects :-